 - While the lentils are cooking, make the sauce.
 Saute the onions and bell pepper.
 Stir in the garlic, spices, tomato sauce and tangy ingredients like mustard and pickle juice.
 Toss in a bit of maple syrup to sweeten the pot.

 - When the lentils are done cooking, stir them into the sauce.

 Spoon onto buns and top with tangy anything like pickled onions, jalapeños, pickles, plenty of mustard and/or a big pile of cooling, creamy coleslaw.

 A few glugs of Tabasco are a nice addition too.

 It’s simple dinners like this that I like to keep in mind when I’m craving comfort food, yet need it quick.

-Piling a few onion rings on top adds a little crunch too.
+- Adding a few onion rings on top offers a little crunch too.

 Now, for a friendly reminder: it’s CSA (Community Supported Agriculture) season.
 Be sure to check Local Harvest for your nearest farm and support your local farmer!

 More Vegetarian (and Vegan) Sandwich Recipes to Love:

 - Italian Pressed Sandwich with Olive Tapenade